United Kingdom national debt: Credit rating

-Like other sovereign debt, the British national debt is rated by various ratings agencies.
 On 23 February 2013, it was reported that Moody's had downgraded UK debt from Aaa to Aa1, the first time since 1978 that the country has not had an AAA credit rating.

 This was described as a "humiliating blow" by Shadow Chancellor Ed Balls.
 George Osborne, the Chancellor, said that it was "a stark reminder of the debt problems facing our country", adding that "we will go on delivering the plan that has cut the deficit by a quarter".
 France and the United States of America had each lost their AAA credit status in 2012.

 The agency Fitch also downgraded its credit rating for British government debt from AAA to AA+ in April 2013.

 Further downgrades were made by Fitch and Standard & Poor's in June 2016, following the UK's vote in the referendum of that month to leave the European Union.

-Standard & Poor's had hitherto maintained the UK's AAA status.
+In March 2020, Fitch downgraded the United Kingdom's long-term issuer rating from AA to AA− and assigned a negative outlook, citing the deterioration of the public finances linked to the COVID-19 shock and fiscal policy decisions.

+Moody's lowered the United Kingdom's rating from Aa2 to Aa3 in October 2020 and revised its outlook to stable from negative.

+In October 2022, Moody's changed the outlook on the United Kingdom to negative while maintaining its Aa3 rating, citing political and policy uncertainty.

+Fitch revised the outlook on the United Kingdom to stable from negative in March 2024, while affirming its AA− rating.